liferay/liferay-docs/develop/tutorials/articles/310-troubleshooting/05-unresolved-osgi-components.markdown

     private static volatile MessageBus _messageBus =
         ServiceProxyFactory.newServiceTrackedInstance(
             MessageBus.class, MessageBusUtil.class, "_messageBus", true);

 This message alerts you to the unavailable service:

     11:07:35,139 ERROR [localhost-startStop-1][ServiceProxyFactory:265] Service "com.liferay.portal.kernel.messaging.sender.SingleDestinationMessageSenderFactory" is unavailable in 60000 milliseconds while setting field "_singleDestinationMessageSenderFactory" for class "com.liferay.portal.kernel.messaging.sender.SingleDestinationMessageSenderFactoryUtil", will retry...

 Based on the message above, there's no bundle providing the service `com.liferay.portal.kernel.messaging.sender.SingleDestinationMessageSenderFactory`.

 To check your Service Builder modules for unresolved Spring components, you can use the Dependency Manager's `dm` Gogo shell command, which is explained here:

 - [Dependency Manager - Leveraging the shell](http://felix.apache.org/documentation/subprojects/apache-felix-dependency-manager/tutorials/leveraging-the-shell.html)

 For example, to get diagnostic information about Service Builder components, use the `dependencymanager:dm` command.
-This command lists all of @product@'s Service Builder components, their required services, and whether each required service is available.
+This command lists all Service Builder components, their required services, and whether each required service is available.

 ## Related Topics [](id=related-topics)